 Folate is an umbrella term for several natural water-soluble pteoryl-polyglutamic acids derived from plants and foods.
 They belong to the B-vitamin complex and a former name for folate was "vitamin B9".
 Biological activity lies in the natural folate derivates, yet these are chemically instable, have poor bioavailability, and are damaged through exposure to UV light, oxygen or high temperatures.
 In the nutrition context, folic acid describes a synthetic monoglutamate that is chemically stable.
 Subsequently, folic acid can be used to fortify foods or as food supplement (EFSA NDA, 2014, McNulty et al., 2019).

 Folic acid can be reversibly converted via the partially oxidised intermediate dihydrofolate (DHF) to the fully reduced folate cofactor form with vitamin function, that is tetrahydrofolic acid (THF).
 However, our cells contain several derivates of tetrahydrofolic acid and these differ in the one-carbon groups that are bound to their core structure (EFSA NDA, 2014).
-These derivates can be interconverted by energy-dependent enzymatic steps from one form into the next.
+These derivates can be interconverted by energy-dependent enzymatic steps from one form into the next (figure 560_01-01).
 Through these conversions, one-carbon groups are transferred from one molecule to the next.
 This pathway is called the "one carbon-" or "C1 metabolism" (McNulty et al., 2019).

 The intermediate molecule in the conversion from folic acid to tetrahydrofolate is dihydrofolate (DHF) (EFSA NDA, 2014).
 The tetrahydrofolate derivates present in most cells carry a methyl- or formyl-(one carbon) group.
 These are predominantly (EFSA NDA, 2014):